2023 Monthly Holidays that include November 25, are:

 Quote of the Day

-Today, November 25, 2022 is Black Friday, the start of the Holiday Shopping Season, and Shopping Reminder Day!
+November 24, 2023 was Black Friday, the start of the Holiday Shopping Season, and Shopping Reminder Day!

 Recipe of the Day or a Healthy Diet Habit Tip of the Day